zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    with a specified character.

-   :str: The string to left-justify.
+   :param str: The string to left-justify.

-   :count: The length of the returned string.
+   :param count: The length of the returned string.
 If this value is less than or
           equal to the length of str, a copy of str is returned.

-   :fill: The character used to fill in any extra characters in the resulting
+   :param fill: The character used to fill in any extra characters in the resulting
          string.
 If a string longer than one character is passed, an error is reported.
 This defaults to the space character.